armanghobadi/unosql/README.md

 ### 6. Reading All Records

-To read all records from a collection, use the `all` method.
+Use the `all` method to retrieve all records in a collection:

 ```python
 db.all("users")